 I ‘m interested in franchising my successful full-service restaurant concept.
-I’ve completed a fair amount of research on the process, but one of the issues I’d like to resolve is the possibility of gaining funding through investors.
-Do you have an opinion on franchise funding using venture capital?
+I’ve done a fair amount of research on the process, but one of the issues I’d like to resolve is the possibility of securing franchise venture capital.
+Do you have an opinion on this?

-Congratulations on having built a business that might be taken to the next level via franchising.
-By now you know the process of franchising a business is both demanding and complicated if done correctly, but taking it slow and examining all the pieces of the puzzle is the right path.
+Congratulations.
+You’ve built a business that might have franchise potential.
+If you’ve done enough reading and research, you know the process of franchising a business is both demanding and complicated.
+Taking it slow and examining all the pieces is the right path including financing the project.

-Here’s our opinion regarding franchise funding with venture capital and other key development issues.
+Here’s our opinion regarding franchise funding with venture capital and other development issues.
 For the most part, venture capitalists would not be interested in a start-up franchise system because there are too many unknowns concerning the future of the concept in the franchising space.
-In those cases where there is outside (VC) interest, the model or prototype would have to carry tremendous recognition and success to the point where franchise success would be viewed as most likely inevitable.
-The other scenario in which VC money may be found involves professional developers with a proven track record in bringing new concepts to market.
-In either case, the total would be a very small percentage of start-ups.
-Now, even if VC money is offered ‘after’ a successful launch, why give up ownership?
-That said, consider the following as perhaps a more appropriate question.
+In those cases where there’s outside venture capital interest, the model or prototype would have to carry tremendous recognition and success to the point where franchise success would be viewed as highly likely.